dpurgin/qtorm/README.md

 QtOrm currently supports SQLite backend with the following operations:

-* Creating database schema according to the registered entities in the OR-mapper
+* Creating or updating database schema according to the registered entities in the OR-mapper
 * Reading data from a table, optionally filtered and ordered
 * Inserting and/or updating rows
-* Removing single rows
+* Removing single rows or a set of rows according to filters
 * Transaction support
 * 1:n, n:1 relations support